- Prep time 10 minutes

-Mrslarkin’s classic sugar cookie makes use of three sugars: granulated, light brown and turbinado.
-The granulated gives the cookie a foundation of sweetness, the light brown adds caramel notes and the turbinado’s in there for a little snap.
-They’re crisp and buttery on the edges and chewy through the center.
+Mrslarkin’s classic sugar cookies make use of three sugars: granulated, light brown, and turbinado.
+The granulated gives the cookie a foundation of sweetness, the light brown adds caramel notes, and the turbinado is in there for a little snap.
+These sugar cookies are crisp and buttery on the edges and chewy through the center.
 Perfect for dunking and ice cream sandwiches, we think, and for the holidays.

-- 1/2 cup unsalted butter, room temperature
+unsalted butter, at room temperature

 light brown sugar

 all-purpose unbleached flour (I use King Arthur)

-turbinado, or coarse sugar
+turbinado, or coarse, sugar